circonus/docs/content/contribution-guidelines.md

 ---
 ```

-If the section has multiple pages, the `_index.md` file need not include any other content as it will not be rendered.
-However, if `_index.md` is the only page within
-the section, the actual page content can be inserted below the front matter (see below for content formatting requirements).
+If `_index.md` happens to be the only page within the section, the actual page content can be inserted below the front matter (see below for content formatting
+requirements).
+More commonly, sections include a number of underlying pages and subsections.
+Here, the `_index.md` page will render navigational boxes for each page
+and subsection and does not need any content beyond the front matter.
+Please note that the navigational boxes are ordered according to the weight specified in the
+front matter of underlying pages and subsection `_index.md` pages, where lower weight gets higher precedence.

 ### Adding a Page